Mary Crispin (Carpenter) Shepheard; photo by John Hawke – Plymouth, Devon

 Their courtship must have been a romantic one, at least I like to think it was.
-John had left home at a very yo0ng age.
-I believe he was in neighbouring Plympton St. Mary Parish in in 1841, at the age of 12 working as an agricultural labourer.
-I have not found him on the 1851 census but he was likely working in the Plymouth area by then.
+John had left home at a very young age.
+I believe he was in neighbouring Plympton St. Mary Parish in 1841, at the age of 12 working as an agricultural labourer.
+I have not found him on the 1851 census, but he was likely working in the Plymouth area by then.
 He was a labourer at Stoke Damerel, a dockside community adjoining the borough of Plymouth, at the time of their marriage.

 Mary was still living at home in Cornwood parish in April 1851, at the time of the census but had relocated to St. Aubyn Street in in Stoke Damerel, only a few blocks from John, prior to their 1855 marriage.
 She obviously had followed him from Cornwood about 10 miles (as the crow flies, but perhaps a half day travel by cart) to the east.
 No other family members lived near either of them and none were witnesses to their marriage.